cs4241-19a/fp/proposal.md

 ### Static

-Our website will have one main which a user can choose a game from.
-And also a page for each game.
+Our website will have one main webpage where users can choose a game to play as well as a page for each game.

 ### Dynamic

-All of our games will be run in JavaScript.
+All of our games will be created using JavaScript.

 ### Server-side

-Our website will have game scores stored in a database.
+Our website will have game scores stored in a database using Firebase.
 Users will need to sign in to save their score.

 ## Games